/* Google domain verification */ /* Pinterest domain verification */ /* Facebook domain verification */

 Wool care

-Washing Merino wool socks
+Washing wool pants

 Lisa Griplas has more than ten years experience in the media and communications industry.
 A journalist by trade, she spent a number of years working at a daily newspaper before moving to The Woolmark Company to take up the role of Global Editor, a title she holds today.